amane1234/A520m-itx-ac-with-NAVI/README.md

 ### Functions:

-Every function works except Apple airportcard required ones ,such as sidecar and airdrop.
+Everything works except Apple airportcard required functions, and S4(Hibernation) sleep.

-You may swap your wifi card into natively supported devices BCM94360 or BCM94350 with OCLP patcher to work these functions properly.
-My recommandation is wireless modules from "Fenvi"
+You may swap your wifi card into natively supported devices, such as BCM94360 or BCM94350, with patches from OCLP to work these functions properly.

 ### Bugs:

 - Random blackscreen during POST.
+Changing securebootmodel into "Disabled" seems mitigate random blackscreen.
 - A2 Error (Boot device undetected) during POST.
 - Since intel Wi-Fi/Bluetooth are not officially supported in MacOS, it might be laggy.

-ASRock motherboards are not good for hackintoshing, change your motherboard into different manufactures such as ASUS,GIGABYTE may resolve A2 Boot errors.
+ASRock motherboards are actually not good for hackintoshing, change your motherboard into different manufactures such as ASUS,GIGABYTE may resolve A2 Boot errors.
-(Seems ASRock motherboards sometimes cannot recongnize Bootstrap related efi partitions)

-If you experience blackscreen/unresponsiveness before OC picker, you may try manual boot config with efibootmgr : https://www.reddit.com/r/hackintosh/comments/fj3zrj/booting_opencore_without_the_usb_on_an_asrock/
+Plus, instead of disabling Apple secureboot, you may try manual boot config with efibootmgr : https://www.reddit.com/r/hackintosh/comments/fj3zrj/booting_opencore_without_the_usb_on_an_asrock/

 ## SMBIOS